interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 - Annalisa-scan: the channel selection algorithm
 - QT-dataset: the spectrogram dataset creation

-If however the user wants to perform a second channel selection and spectrogram dataset creation using different parameters (modifying the relative config files **@Alessio: quali?**) on an already preprocessed dataset they can run:
+If however the user wants to perform a second channel selection and spectrogram dataset creation using different parameters (modifying the relative config files scan.yaml for Annalisa-scan and process.yaml and whiten.yaml for QT-dataset ) on an already preprocessed dataset they can run:

 > itwinai exec-pipeline +pipe_key=preproc_pipeline +pipe_steps=[Annalisa-scan,QT-dataset]